pubnub/pubnub-mcp-server/resources/sdk_docs/go_storage-and-playback.md

 ## History (deprecated)

-Requires Message Persistence.
-Deprecated — use Fetch History instead.
+Requires Message Persistence: enable for your key in the Admin Portal.

+Alternative method: Deprecated.
+Use fetch history instead.

-Fetch historical messages of a channel.
-Controls:
+Fetch historical messages of a channel with controls over order and pagination:
-- Reverse: false (default) searches from newest; true searches from oldest.
+- Reverse=false (default): search from newest end.
+- Reverse=true: search from oldest end.
-- Page using Start or End.
+- Page with Start or End.
-- Slice using Start and End.
+- Slice with both Start and End.
-- Limit using Count.
+- Limit with Count.

 Start & End clarity:
-- Start only: older than and up to Start.
+- Start only: messages older than and up to Start (exclusive).
-- End only: match End and newer.
+- End only: messages matching End and newer (inclusive).
-- Both: between Start and End (inclusive of End).
-- Max 100 messages per call; page by adjusting Start.
+- Both: between Start and End (inclusive on End).
+Max 100 messages per call (or Count).
+Page by adjusting Start.

 ### Method(s)